by Suzanne Grosser

 in jail, your tour of duty has ended.
 You are safe.
 But it takes time

 to feel safe again, a long time and yes, hard work.
-It may involve various
+Counseling can help, but you will probably need other treatments as well.

 After the worst of the PTSD symptoms have faded, drama addiction may emerge.